biscio/spforest/README.md

   100 points in it.

-For the purpose of this notebook, they have been chosen arbitrarily but they could be optimised by OOB cross-validation.
+For the purpose of this notebook, they have been chosen arbitrarily but they could be optimised by OOB cross-validation with the function `OOBoptim`.

 ``` r
 RF <- spforest(